aireilly/openshift-mkdocs/docs/scalability_and_performance/cnf-provisioning-and-deploying-a-distributed-unit.md

     -   These variables are set to enable the G.8275.1 profile for PTP.

-### Creating the SR-IOV Operator and associated profiles
+### Creating the SR-IOV Operator and associated profiles {#cnf-creating-the-sriov-operator-and-associated-profiles_installing-du}

 1. Apply the SR-IOV network node policy, for example: